panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 type: post
 ---

-Most of the modern languages like Ruby, Python or Java have a single null value (`nil` or `null`), which seems a reasonable approach.
+Most of the modern languages like Ruby, Python, or Java have a single null value (`nil` or `null`), which seems a reasonable approach.

 But JavaScript is different.